About me

 Humanitarian Military Interventions

-With the support of the EUSA Haas Fund Fellowship, my first single-authored book, From Kosovo to Darfur: Why Military Humanitarianism Favors the West, is forthcoming via the University of Michigan Press.
+With the support of the EUSA Haas Fund Fellowship, my first single-authored book, From Kosovo to Darfur: The Regional Biases within Humanitarian Military Interventionism, is forthcoming via the University of Michigan Press.
 The quantitative findings of the book appear in the journal International Relations.
 The book offers the first regionally-sensitive analysis of humanitarian military interventions since the end of the Cold War.
 It asks, why are some violent crises more likely to prompt humanitarian military interventions than others?
 While the literature focuses on either national interests or humanitarian norms as predictors of humanitarian military intervention, I argue that biased regional institutions, fueled by elite perceptions of the violent intrastate conflict, drive patterns of humanitarian military intervention – making interventions geographically and culturally closer to the West most probable and most intense.
 In addition to the construction of an original dataset on intrastate conflict and third-party interventions, my book relies on multi-lingual case studies on the Kosovo Crisis, Libya Crisis, and Darfur to trace the interactions between region, identity, and conflict perceptions during times of intrastate conflict.

 Gendered Labor Markets and Other Programs